raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 .. _exportFrameBuffers: http://libcamera.org/api-html/classlibcamera_1_1PipelineHandler.html#a6312a69da7129c2ed41f9d9f790adf7c

-Implement the ``exportFrameBuffers`` stub method with the following code to handle this:
+Implement the ``exportFrameBuffers`` stub function with the following code to handle this:

 .. code-block:: cpp